Mat1az/DNSVideoCapture/README.md

    - Centos:
      > sudo yum install dnsmasq
 2. Edit **/etc/resolv.conf**, should be looks like this
-   > nameserver [YOUR FAVORITE DNS] (ex: 8.8.8.8)
+   > nameserver 8.8.8.8
    >
    > nameserver [YOUR IP] (ex: 192.168.0.5)
    >
-3. Edit **/etc/dnsmasq.conf**, add some Twitch Ingest domain of your area. ind your at https://stream.twitch.tv/ingests/
+3. Edit **/etc/dnsmasq.conf**, add some Twitch Ingest domain of your area. https://stream.twitch.tv/ingests/
    > server=/#/8.8.8.8
    >
    > local=/localnet/